Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 This contribution is awaiting feedback as of 4/20/2018 after two patch sets.

 #### Description:
 MediaWiki HTML standards specify that there must not be more than one `<h1>` heading per page.
 This specification facilitates accurate screen reader navigation, maintains a separation between navigation and content, and ensures a logical heading structure.
-Previously, the home page of the MediaWiki QuizGame extension was structured entirely with `<h1>` headings.
-Thus, all those headings needed to be changed to `<h2>` elements in order to comply with the mentioned accessibility standards.
+The home page of the MediaWiki QuizGame extension was structured entirely with `<h1>` headings.
+All those headings needed to be changed to `<h2>` elements in order to comply with the mentioned accessibility standards.

 #### Visuals:
 Since this improvement consisted of only semantic HTML changes it involved no visual changes or representation.